POLICIES AND PROCESSES

 A Guest Editor is assigned in certain situations to avoid a potential conflict of interest.
 These situations include manuscripts authored by a member of the editorial team and manuscripts authored by individuals affiliated with the same institution as the Editor in Chief.
 A Guest Editor may also be assigned for manuscripts about special topics or issues outside the expertise of the editorial team.

-Manuscripts accepted for publication are copyedited for grammar, punctuation, print style, and format.
+Manuscripts accepted for publication are copyedited for grammar, punctuation, journal style, and format.
 Page proofs are sent to the corresponding author.
-The corresponding author is expected to return the corrected proofs within 48 hours.
-The entire process of submission of the manuscript to final decision and sending and receiving proofs is completed online.
+The corresponding author is expected to return the corrected proofs within 3 business days.
+The process of sending and receiving proofs is completed via email.

 Innovations Journals publishes full manuscripts (supplemental material included) online following receipt of proof corrections and the copyright transfer form (signed by all authors).
 Articles may be published "ahead of print" before they are assigned to a regular volume or issue.

 Journal Fees and Access to Content

 Innovations Journals does not charge fees for the submission, processing, or publication of manuscripts under the CC-BY-NC-ND license (see details below under "License and Copyright").